 Programme Coordinator, SWaRMA

 The United Nations International Strategy for Disaster Reduction (UNISDR) Platform for the Promotion of Early Warning has identified four key elements for a complete and effective early warning system.
-Based on UNISDR’s four key elements, CBFEWS has also defined four key elements for CBFEWS implementation (presented in the graphic below).
+Based on UNISDR’s four key elements, we have also defined four key elements for CBFEWS implementation (presented in the graphic below).
 From our experiences implementing CBFEWS, we have integrated sustainability in the entire mechanism.
 For the system to function effectively, the community needs to be able to independently operate and maintain the equipment.
 An isolated approach cannot make the CBFEWS successful.
-It is important to understand that these four elements are interrelated and failure in one element can result in failure of the entire system.
-The detail is given in the next sections.
+It is important to understand that these four elements (with sustainability binding them) are interrelated and failure in one element can result in failure of the entire system.

-The manufacturing, repair and maintenance of the system is done at the local level.
-The initial cost of the complete set of the instrument is approximately USD 1000 (as of May 2015).
+The manufacturing, repair, and maintenance of the system can be done at the local level.

-Disseminating and communicating risk information to the concerned communities and authorities is the integral part of the CBFEWS.
-When flood signal is detected upstream, it needs to be disseminated instantly so that people can prepare and respond to it.
+Disseminating and communicating risk information to the concerned communities and authorities is an integral part of the CBFEWS.
+When the flood signal is detected upstream, it needs to be disseminated instantly so that people can prepare and respond to it.
 Warning information must be clear and brief.

-Early warning information comes from individuals or organizations that generate a risk message and send it to concerned authorities and vulnerable communities.
+Early warning information comes from individuals or organizations that generate a risk message and send it to the concerned authorities and vulnerable communities.
 The caretaker is the main source of information.

-Warning recipients are nodal persons downstream who are part of the communication network and who receives the warning message from different channels (e.g., directly from the source such as a caretaker or other concerned authorities) and instantly communicate it to the household level.
+Warning recipients are nodal persons downstream who are part of the communication network.
+These nodal persons receive the warning message from different channels (e.g. directly from the source, such as a caretaker or other concerned authorities) and instantly communicate it to at-risk households.

-Communication channel is the network of people created for information dissemination.
-An efficient and reliable communication network is important for CBFEWS.
+A communication channel is a network of people created for information dissemination.
+An efficient and reliable communication network is important for CBFEWS to function properly.

 CBFEWS is an integrated system of tools and plans managed by and for communities.
 It provides near real-time early warnings when rising flood waters are detected.
 The warning information is transmitted to caretakers who disseminate the information to the rest of the community, government line agencies, and stakeholders.